 - High blood pressure;

-- Migraine or severe headaches;
+- Migraines or severe headaches;

 - Increased risk of developing blood clots;

-- Increased risk of getting oestrogen-sensitive cancer;
+- Increased risk of developing oestrogen-sensitive cancer;

-- A disease affecting the eardrum and hearing;
+- Disease affecting the eardrum and hearing;

 - Hereditary angioedema;